redSlug/personal-site/src/content/projects/hot-takes.md

 heroImage: "hot-takes.jpg"
 ---

 This game was a big hit at the Recurse Center.
-It was demoed in front of a crowd of about 50 people, and ~40 participated by sharing their hot takes.
+It was created in collaboration with [Jess Bacheldor](https://github.com/jbacheldor) and demoed in front of a crowd of about 50 people, and ~40 participated by sharing their hot takes.